CGNS/cgns.github.io/CGNS-ReST-site/source/current/download.rst

   git clone -b master https://github.com/CGNS/CGNS.git

-As a minimum, you will need to download and compile the CGNS library code.
-Compilation requires an ANSI compliant C99 compiler.
-The source code may be downloaded as a gzipped, tar file.
+At the minimum, you will need to download and compile the CGNS library code.
+Compilation requires an ANSI-compliant C99 compiler.
+The source code may be downloaded as a gzipped tar file.

 Current Stable Release:
 ^^^^^^^^^^^^^^^^^^^^^^^